 How many incidents involve electronic vs. paper vs. verbal/visual records?

-Paper (such as a misdirected fax) and visual/verbal incidents expose fewer records than electronic incidents (such as phishing attacks), but are more common and also need a risk assessment
+Paper (such as a misdirected fax) and visual/verbal incidents expose fewer records than electronic incidents (such as phishing attacks), but still remain common incident categories that require risk assessments.

-What are the most common data elements involved in incidents/breaches?
+What are the most common elements involved in a data breach?

 The definition of what constitutes regulated data varies from jurisdiction to jurisdiction.
 Thus, it’s critical to carefully identify different data elements to ensure you are meeting all notification requirements.
 For example, name, Social Security number, financial and health information.